ecouter/Astronomy-Weather-Station/README.md

 # Astronomy Weather Station
  A RaspberryPi Weather Station and Observation planner made for Astronomy.
 Project is in pre-alpha, expect lots of changes to api, backend, and UI.

+# Issues, suggestions or comments:
+We appreciate any feedback on the application, we cannot test everything ourselves and any help debugging is very much appreciated.
+To contribute in this way, please open an issue.

 # To Run the Program